Factbox-Global companies that might be affected by Trump's promised tariffs

 LENOVO

-Chinese computer maker Lenovo produces servers and other data centre products at a massive site in Monterrey that it expanded in 2021.
+Chinese computer maker Lenovo produces servers and other data centre products at a massive site in Monterrey, Mexico, which it expanded in 2021.
 It said at the time that all of its data centre products for the North American market are manufactured in Monterrey.

 LG ELECTRONICS